headwindz/headwindz.run/articles/Some useful JS techniques that you may not know.md

 print.call({a: 'hello'}); //hello
 ```

-Some interview questions will ask why *print* doesn't define *call* as it's property but *print.call()* won't throw error.
-It's because *print* is an instance from *Function* constructor so it inherits all the methods defined in *Function.prototype* through [Prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).
+Some interview questions will ask why *print* doesn't define *call* as its property but *print.call()* won't throw error.
+It's because *print* is an instance from *Function* constructor so it inherits all the methods defined in *Function.prototype* through [prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).

 ```javascript
 print.call === Function.prototype.call